robdyke/r2d2/content/posts/2005-04-29-campaign-materials-labour.md

 guid: http://www.robdyke.com/bec/?p=36
 categories:
   - Brent East Campaigning
-id: 36
 tags:
-- campaign materials
   - Election 2005
+  - Labour
-- labour
+  - Leaflets
+id: 36
 title: Campaign Materials - Labour
-url: /2005/04/29/campaign-materials-labour-4/
+url: /2005/04/29/campaign-materials-labour/
 ---
 I commented that there would be more on the Labour Party Brent East News 'Delivering For You'.